Snek132/Station-Escape/README.md

     Defines the initial state of the game, including:
     inventory: A list to store collected items.
     game_state: A dictionary holding:
-    oxygen_level
     ethics_score
-    location
     endings: Different narrative endings based on player choices.

   Functions

-    print_slow(text): Prints text character by character for a dramatic effect. end_game(ending_type): Manages game endings and displays corresponding messages. examine_room(): Allows players to explore the starting room and collect items. clear_debris(): Clears debris using tools found in the game. explore_further(): Handles exploration leading to escape pods. repair_terminal(): Repairs the communication terminal and presents choices. follow_crew_member(): Follows a crew member's advice for survival. navigate_escape_pods(): Concludes the game based on the player's final choice. investigate_core(): Investigates the malfunctioning AI core.
-    start_game(): Initializes the game and presents the first choices.
+    Various functions are used, such as

+    print_slow() which types out a message slowly to fit the environment,

+    and functions for each part of the story, allowing the user to choose their path based on the next function in the flow of the story.

 Running the Game

+    Download the files from this repository.
     Open a terminal or command prompt.
     Navigate to the directory containing the script.
-    Execute the following command:
+    Execute the following command: python allcode.py

-    python allcode.py
+    or Open the 'allcode.py' file from a file manager.

 Gameplay

     Players will interact with the game by making choices that lead to various outcomes.
+    At various points, the game will prompt user input and provide two paths.
+They can be selected through inputting either '1' or '2'.
     The game can be exited at any time by typing "stop".